Gokulprasanth01/Diabetes-Prediction-ML-Django/README.md

-Certainly!
-Below is the README.md file content for your Django project:

----

 # Django Healthcare Prediction Website

 This Django project implements a healthcare prediction website for diabetes detection using machine learning techniques.
 It utilizes a trained Random Forest Classifier to predict the likelihood of diabetes based on user input.